Large backward-flat-plate centrifugal fan rotor on the Jitamitra shop floor

 What is the biggest airflow you can build?

-Within our publishable envelope, up to 2,00,000 CMH.
-The large double-width wheel scales further on our proprietary fan-selection software — toward roughly 2.3 million CMH at a ~3 m rotor — which is engineered-to-order territory: large fans are designed with rotor handling, crane access, large-rotor balancing and transport built in from the start.
+Within our publishable envelope, up to 2,25,000 CMH.
+Larger double-width wheels are engineered-to-order territory: they are designed with rotor handling, crane access, large-rotor balancing and transport built in from the start.
 Give us the flow and static together and we size the wheel to sit near best efficiency.

 How hot can the Backward-Flat Plate fan run?